 Helping Birds Survive & Thrive Helping garden birds to survive and thrive means creating a garden that your birds and other wildlife can appreciate and enjoy all year ‘round.
 Thriving bird populations are a sure sign that we are creating a healthy and sustainable living environment.
 What we offer in our gardens is so important because the total acreage of gardens in the UK is huge - it actually exceeds that of all UK nature reserves put together!
+So, if you want to make your garden more appealing to the local birds, put some of our bird feeding tips into action.

 Should I provide one type of food, or more?
 The best way to attract a wide range of birds and provide all the nutrients they need is by offering a variety of high-quality food types, in a range of different feeders around your garden.
 That way, there is something for every bird to eat, and pure enjoyment for you as you support a thriving bird population right on your doorstep!